 While this robotic vacuum does a good job of picking up hair and dirt from both hardwood floors and carpets, it’s important to note that this model doesn’t have “floor mapping” technology like more high-tech robot vacuums, so it cleans in a random pattern.

-"Overall, Fluffy did a great job vacuuming regular household dirt and dust, including along the wall and under the dining table.
+"Overall, the eufy did a great job vacuuming regular household dirt and dust, including along the wall and under the dining table.
 In fact, the vacuum has a perimeter setting that hugs the baseboards really well.
 The dual brushes reach out beyond the vacuum’s round body to sweep dirt into the suction area."—Stacey L. Nash, Product Tester

 Best Budget: Coredy Robot Vacuum Cleaner